Regional Sports Networks: the basics

 Advantages and Drawbacks of cord-cutting vs cable for sports content

 The primary advantage of going with a cable company like Spectrum is the channels you’ll receive.
-Other streaming services like AT&T TV and YouTube TV/Hulu/fuboTV simply can’t compete with the overall lineup and sports-specific channels, although there are exceptions depending on what sports you like.
+Other streaming services like YouTube TV/Hulu/fuboTV simply can’t compete with the overall lineup and sports-specific channels, although there are exceptions depending on what sports you like.
 You also don’t need a strong internet connection with cable TV.
 (In fact, you can save on a bundle if you’re in the market for TV and internet services.)

 There are also clear drawbacks with Spectrum and other pure cable companies.
 Pricing is by far the leading con here; you’ll simply pay more than leading streaming providers.
 Moreover, you can expect a wide range of fees and taxes that make a $44.99/month promo price turn into $75/month or more fairly easily.
 And after that promo period ends, you’ll have to pay a higher price.
 Sometimes you can call and get a better rate, but playing that “game” and dealing with confusing pricing in general can get frustrating.

 Most cord-cutting services cost less than cable and have upfront pricing.
 Plus, you’ll avoid cable boxes by being able to watch TV on a supported device (like a smart TV, gaming console, streaming media player, or computer/mobile device).
 However, they lack regional sports networks, which are explained in detail in the next section.
 If you’re worried about setting up a cord-cutting service, that’s understandable, but it’s not more complicated than using an Amazon or Spotify account, and much easier than online banking.
 It’s fairly simple to do.
 You should be able to get a free trial to see if one is right for you.